-DPT 103 INTRODUCTORY COMPUTER SKILLS II (3·0·3) PREREQUISITE: Score on placement exam.
+DPT 103 INTRODUCTORY COMPUTER SKILLS II (3·0·3)

+PREREQUISITE: Score on placement exam or CIS 096.

-This course is designed to focus on the development of computer skills suited to the needs of students in non-degree occupational programs.
+This course is designed to focus on the development of computer skills suited to the needs of students in nondegree occupational programs.
 The course will generally use software packages appropriate to occupational programs and may include topics in wordprocessing, database, basic graphics, spreadsheets, or other features typically needed in the field.
 Upon completion, the student will be able to demonstrate proficiency by the completion of appropriate assignments and occupation-specific applications.
-Non-degree creditable.
+Nondegree creditable.